FrankKooij/Soma/README.md

 - we’re not using a `<sup>` for the footnote call as we need a target “tappable” enough on RMSDK-powered devices/apps (eInk readers for instance), hence the number between `(` and `)` to make it bigger.
 - we need to link the call and the footnote (using `id`, `href` and the callback);
-- because the footnote is not a direct child of `aside` (there’s a `p` and a `span` in between), **iBooks will display this footnote** at the end of the XHTML document—you may want to add a horizontal rule before, as in print books.
+- because the footnote is not in a `aside` with the `epub:type` inflection, **iBooks will display this footnote** at the end of the XHTML document—you may want to add a horizontal rule before, as in print books.

 On the one hand, **if you’re publishing in the iBookStore only, changing the markup is your call.** You’d probably be better off with Ulysses’ default output.

-On the other hand, **if you want to publish anywhere else, you got no choice.** Footnotes’ UX will be abysmal as they won’t work properly.
+On the other hand, **if you want to publish anywhere else, you’ve got no choice.** Footnotes’ UX will be abysmal as they won’t work properly.
 Then some readers will say that you don’t know shit because you can’t hyperlink.
 Finally you’ll get a bad rap and it’s game over.

 ### Converting to Kindle